How to Arrange Golf Clubs in a Golf Bag (Like a Pro!)

 - Arrange your golf accessories

 At first glance, this may seem like a lot of work, but it’s not.
-Once you master the steps, you’ll find the process becoming easier every time you try to arrange your golf bag.
+Once you master the steps, you’ll find the process becoming easier every time you try to arrange your golf club bag.
 Read on to find a detailed explanation of each of the steps involved in organizing the 14 golf clubs in a golf bag.

 Step by Step Guide for Arranging a Golf Bag